ankitchandra140203/Linked-list-traversal-in-verilog/README.md

 # Linked list traversal in verilog
+The attached xpr file contain two verilog files

+## PROBLEM STATEMENT ->
+   ## In File 1:
    Traversing linked list and comparing data of each node of linked list in verilog
+   ## In File 2:
+   Traversing linked list and unhasing the hased data of each node and also finding unwanted infinite loops in linked list which can affect traversal to every node of linked list

+   ## ATTACHED PDF FILE CONTAINS PROBLEM STATEMENT.

  ## Let's breakdown the code